Provedelo/Provedelo/README.md

 ## Hello There!
-I'm Angelo, nice to meet you! 🖖:space_invader:
+I'm Angelo, nice to meet you! 🖖👾

 ### Continuous learning
-- 👷 Graduated at Computer Engineer
+- 👷 Graduated at Computer Engineer and working as Technical Support Engineer
 - 💻 Now I'm currently learning Java with Spring boot in my virtual machine (VMware)
 - 👨‍💼 Searching job as backend Jr Java 💟
 - 🌎  I'm native of south america, at Brazil and I speak a little of English and trying to learn deutsch